-On February 2, 2017, we announced that our Board of Directors had declared a quarterly cash dividend of \$0.10 per share.
-The dividend was paid on March 20, 2017 to shareholders of record at the close of business on March 6, 2017.
+On February 2, 2017, we announced that our Board of Directors had declared a quarterly cash dividend of \$0.10 per share, which was paid on March 20, 2017 to shareholders of record at the close of business on March 6, 2017.
+On May 17, 2017, we announced that our Board of Directors had declared a quarterly cash dividend of \$0.10 per share, which was paid on June 20, 2017 to shareholders of record at the close of business on June 6, 2017.
 Although we intend to pay a quarterly cash dividend on our common stock for the foreseeable future, the declaration of any future dividend is subject to approval by our Board of Directors, and is restricted by applicable state law limitations on distributions to shareholders, as well as certain covenants under our revolving credit facility.
 We anticipate that any future quarterly cash dividends will be funded through cash flows from operations and, if needed, borrowings under our revolving credit facility.
 We did not declare or pay a dividend on our common stock in 2016 or 2015.